 Yes.
 You can install ndSync on as many computers as you like, both Windows and Macs.
 Each computer you install ndSync on will sync the same content.
 The configuration of which content should be synced is made globally, across all installations of ndSync and the NetDocuments server.

 Is there a limit to the number of documents per folder or filter that can be synced?

-Yes, there is a limit of 1,000 documents per folder or filter.
-The first time documents are synced to a device, the most recent 1,000 documents in the folder or filter will be synced.
-Any documents that are added to the folder or filter afterwards, either on the server or locally, will not be synced.
-If any of those 1,000 synced documents are removed from the folder or filter, then the most recently updated unsynced documents will be synced until the 1,000- document limit is reached.
+Yes, there is a limit of 5,000 documents per folder or filter.
+(1,000 for older versions of ndSync.)
+The first time documents are synced to a device, the most recent 5,000 documents in the folder or filter will be synced.
+Any documents that are added or updated to the folder or filter afterwards on the server will be synced and any synced documents that have not been updated recently (not among the most recently updated 5,000 documents) will be unsynced.
+If any of those 5,000 synced documents are removed from the folder or filter, then the most recently updated unsynced documents will be synced until the 5,000-document limit is reached.

 Is there a limit to the number of subfolders that can be synced?